Hot to Trot: Production

-After the success of Pee Wee's Big Adventure, Warner Bros. offered the movie to Tim Burton, who turned it down.
+After the success of Pee-wee's Big Adventure, Warner Bros. offered the film to Tim Burton, who turned it down.

+In an interview in 2011, Bobcat Goldthwait said that he got the script for Hot to Trot and wrote "Why would I do this?" on the cover, to which his manager responded by writing a dollar sign.

 The original cast for the film included Joan Rivers in Bobcat Goldthwait's role.
 Elliott Gould was the original voice of the horse.
 After a poor test screening of the film, the horse's half of the script was rewritten by future Monk creator and executive producer Andy Breckman in an effort to make the film funnier.

 John Candy was hired to re record the horse's voice; he ignored the new script and improvised the dialogue instead.
 Originally scheduled for theatrical release in the fall of 1987, Warner Bros. pushed it back to Memorial Day Weekend 1988, as a result of the poor test screenings, before ultimately opening it on August 26, 1988, over a year after filming was completed.

 The film was released on VHS in 1989, followed by a reissue in 1991, then another in 1998 as part of the "Warner Bros.
 Hits" collection.
-It is available on DVD as a MOD release through the Warner Archive Collection.
-In an interview in 2011, Bobcat Goldthwait said that he got the script for Hot to Trot and wrote "Why would I do this?" on the cover, to which his manager responded by writing a dollar sign.
+It is available on DVD as a manufactured on demand release through the Warner Archive Collection.